Anxiety and risk, discover the wet floor sign dilemma

 - not to trip over the sign!

-You can read more about anxiety and fear and how to handle them in my article ‘Why do we need to be afraid?’
+You can read more about fear, anxiety and risk in my article ‘Why do we need to be afraid?’